Golgomaph/Ramplify/README.md

 ## How to use

-After installing simply reboot the pi, connect to its hotspot "Ramplify" and access the configuration page via www.ramplify.audio before or after teaching WIFI.
+After installing simply reboot the pi, connect to its hotspot "Ramplify" (password: myramplify123%)and access the configuration page via www.ramplify.audio for teaching wifi and setting configurations.

 ## References